viplazylmht/viplazylmht/README.md

 ## Project

-### Company Projects
+### Company Projects (newest order)

-- **Golden Record** - Process to achieve high-value Data Mart at MoMo
+- **Data Agent**
+ Developing GenAI and Agentic AI agents to help users quickly extract insights from internal data and documents.
+It reduce engineers' time spent on periodic data analysis by 80%, enable autonomous AI-generated insights for customer reports, and provide a chatbot for engineers and customers to easily query and extract insights about their data and documents.
+ Fluent in: GenAI, Agentic AI, LangChain, SMTP Email, FastAPI, Chatbots

+- **Access Management**
+ Develop a SOC 2-compliant platform to manage time-based privileged access to all data, sensitive data and policy tags across multiple data warehouses, data lakehouses, and services.
+The Access Management tool centralizes the approval process for 100% data access requests within the data platform.
+ Fluent in: SOC 2-compliant, SMTP Email, FastAPI, OpenID Connect

+- **Data Pipeline Migration**
- Build tools and services on top of open-source projects to control the data model's quality, freshness, and extensionality.
+ Build a transpiling tool based on top of open-source projects to help end-to-end migrate SQL from current production environment to the Lakehouse, reduce up to 90% human cost of the migration phase at Momo.
- Golden Record currently serves many dataflows such as events and transactions of the MoMo Super App.
- Used: dbt, Great Expectations, Airflow, Gitlab, Kubernetes, Oracle OCI, and Oracle APEX.
+ Fluent in: SQLGlot, Trino/Presto, Bigquery, Airflow

+- **Data Lakehouse**
+ Collaborate with the team to build a lakehouse solution to reduce the cost of all workloads at Momo.
+Trino/Spark run on GKE as a query engine to process large batch data stored in GCS.
+Reduce up to 70% cost per workload thanks to Spot instance without any data SLA.
+ Fluent in: Trino, Spark, GKE, GCS, Bigquery Storage, dbt, Airflow, Apache Ranger, Delta Lake, Apache Iceberg

 - **Cost Optimization** - Reduce cost on GCP
  Support other teams to optimize queries: move services, ETL, and ELT to on-premise Kubernetes.
 Try to shift from Bigquery to Vertica.
 Manage GCP resources for each team in MoMo by the divide-and-conquer principle.
  Conclusion: 40% cost saved without any stuck workload.
  Fluent in: Bigquery, Vertica, Kubernetes, Oracle APEX, GCP gRPC API.

-- **Data Observability** - Data Governance
+- **Golden Record** - Process to achieve high-value Data Mart at MoMo
- Just a project which helps end-user monitor five pillars of data: Freshness, Volume, Quality, Schema, and Lineage.
-This project aims to reduce the workload of the data-platform team in responsiveness to data for both info and incident.
- Fluent in: Datahub, dbt, Great Expectations, Airflow.

-- **Data Lakehouse**
- Collaborate with the team to build a lakehouse solution to reduce the cost of all workloads at Momo.
-Trino/Spark run on GKE as a query engine to process large batch data stored in GCS.
-Reduce up to 70% cost per workload thanks to Spot instance without any data SLA.
- Fluent in: Trino, Spark, GKE, GCS, Bigquery Storage, dbt, Airflow, Apache Ranger, Delta Lake, Apache Iceberg

-- **Data Pipeline Migration**
- Build a transpiling tool based on top of open-source projects to help end-to-end migrate SQL from current production environment to the Lakehouse, reduce up to 90% human cost of the migration phase at Momo.
+ Build tools and services on top of open-source projects to control the data model's quality, freshness, and extensionality.
- Fluent in: SQLGlot, Trino/Presto, Bigquery, Airflow
+ Golden Record currently serves many dataflows such as events and transactions of the MoMo Super App.
+ Used: dbt, Great Expectations, Airflow, Gitlab, Kubernetes, Oracle OCI, and Oracle APEX.

 ### University projects